jeffreykegler/old_kollos/notes/misc/strand.md

 This document describes Marpa's planned
 "strand parsing" facility.
-Strand parsing allows parsing to do done in pieces, pieces which can then be "wound" together.
+Strand parsing allows parsing to do done in pieces.
+These pieces can then be "wound" together.

 ## Notation